Families and Trauma Work: Integrating Key Ideas from Individual and Systemic Practice

 Medium of Instruction & Trainer

 Robyn Elliott is a family therapist and social worker employed at the Bouverie Centre for almost 20 years.
-As senior lecturer with La Trobe University she manages the Academic Program - administering and supervising the delivery and development of all Bouverie’s university accredited courses.
 She also lectures and supervises in the Master of Clinical Family Therapy course.
 Robyn also provides non-accredited training and consultation to government and non-government organisations in the health and welfare sector.
 She is a clinical member of AAFT, PACFA, AASW (AMHSW), and an accredited consultant with EMDRAA, and a member of the EMDRAA board of management.
+Robyn's area of special interest is trauma.
+She has been learning, teaching and practicing in the area of trauma for the past 23 years.
+She is particularly interested in EMDR and how this can be integrated with systemic approaches.
+Her training and consultation to other organisations, for example, Child Protection, Community Health, Adult Mental Health and non-government organisations has focused mainly in this area.

 Funding Information

-NCSS member and MSF-funded Social Service Agencies are able to apply for PCG/VCF Funding
+NCSS member and MSF-funded Social Service Agencies are able to apply for NCSS PCG Funding (pending outcome on pre-approved funding in May 2024)

 Price